scottericpetersen/pro-audio-on-linux/README.md

 __Pulseaudio is not a low-latency application and therefore unsuitable for pro audio.__ However, your system probably still uses it for general audio mixing.

-__Takeaway:__ Most modern systems, even those that use pipewire as the default audio server, still have PulseAudio or compatibility libraries for it (pipewire-pulse) installed to provide components and GUIs for adjusting volumes, muting channels, and choosing different audio devices without having to edit config files or use the CLI.
+__Takeaway:__ Most modern systems, even those that use PipeWire as the default audio server, still provide a “PulseAudio layer” (either the actual PulseAudio daemon or PipeWire’s `pipewire-pulse` compatibility service) plus desktop mixers.
+These components and GUIs let you adjust volumes, mute channels, and choose devices without editing config files or using the CLI.

 ## 2.c JACK (server/mixer)